learn-co-curriculum/js-basics-variables-lab/README.md

 });
 ```

-`describe` is a function provided by our test library, Mocha and it's used to
+`describe` is a function provided by our test library, Mocha, and it's used to
 hold our tests.
 After the word `describe` is information about our tests.
 Tests
 are used as a way to document the behavior of a function to developers.
 For
 example, the next word `describe` is followed by the word `companyName` name.
-Here the test is telling us that the tests that come after words will be about
+Here the test is telling us that the tests that come afterwords will be about
 `companyName`.
 Then comes the word `it`, where you see the following:

 ```js